w3c/transitions/README.md

   * Start with [Organize a Technical Report Transition](https://www.w3.org/Guide/transitions/) for more detailed guidance on how to complete the templates.
   * If you need to convey Member-confidential information, start a thread on w3c-archive@w3.org and link it from your issue; lists.w3.org's access control will manage permissions.
 Use w3t-archive@w3.org instead for Team-confidential infos.
-  * Assign your editor(s) and staff contact(s) to the transition request issue to facilitate automatic pestering.
+  * Copy your chairs, your editor(s), and staff contact(s) to the transition request issue to facilitate automatic pestering.
   * Untag "Awaiting ..." if you intend to continue editing the issue before requesting action; you will need to add these back later.
   * Issues get closed once publication is complete *and* relevant announcements are posted.